Skip to content ↓

 KS1 and KS2

-• Pre-assessments are made at the beginning of a unit of work and are used to inform starting points for teaching sequences.
+· Pre-assessments are made at the beginning of a unit of work and are used to inform starting points for teaching sequences.
 Pre-assessments consider the prior learning children have had within repeated units of work.
+Post assessments take place at the end of a unit to ensure children retain the knowledge they have learnt.

 Monitoring procedures